 To grasp the implications of TCR, it’s essential to familiarise yourself with the key components of your business energy bill:

-1. Commodity charges – the cost of purchasing energy from the wholesale market.
+The cost of purchasing energy from the wholesale market. - Non-Commodity charges

-1. Non-Commodity charges – charges made up of renewable levies that encourage sustainability, and network-related charges to pay for operating and maintaining the distribution (DUoS) and transmission (TNUoS) networks.
+Charges covering renewable levies that encourage sustainability.
+Also includes network-related charges to pay for operating and maintaining distribution (DUoS) and transmission (TNUoS) networks.
 TCR directly impacts DUoS and TNUoS.

 The history of TCR

 The Targeted Charging Review was first discussed by Ofgem back in August 2017.
-It was proposed to address Ofgem’s concerns of potentially unfair costs passed onto suppliers and customers for running and maintaining electricity networks.
+Consequently, it was proposed to address Ofgem’s concerns of potentially unfair costs passed onto suppliers and customers for running and maintaining electricity networks.

 The result is a major change to the way businesses are charged for transmission and distribution costs.